 CITY SURPLUS RESERVE represents surplus earnings that have been allocated but not used as a reduction to offset or eliminate the City's pension contributions in accordance with the conditions and requirements of Municipal Code Section 3-567 "Post Retirement Supplemental Benefit."
-The City Surplus Reserve Account was negative for fiscal year 2016 due to the differences between the actual and estimated surplus allocation for the City for offsetting the City's contributions for those years.
-The City's normal contribution rate for fiscal year 2017 includes funding of the fiscal year 2016 deficit City Surplus Reserve balance.
+The City Surplus Reserve Account was slightly negative for fiscal year 2018 and positive for fiscal year 2017 due to the differences between the actual and estimated surplus allocation for the City for offsetting the City's contributions for those years.
+The City's normal contribution rate for fiscal year 2019 will include funding of the fiscal year 2018 deficit

+City Surplus Reserve balance.
 Interest is allocated at an actuarially determined interest rate as approved by the Board and is credited monthly to the Active Member Reserves and the Employer Advance/Retired Reserves.
 Active members in the Deferred Retirement Option Program accrue interest on their accumulated DROP accounts monthly at an interest rate annually adopted by the Board.

-The amount of reserves for the years ended June 30, 2017 and 2016, consisted of the following:
+The amount of reserves for the years ended June 30, 2018 and 2017, consisted of the following:

-Reserves Table as of FY 2017 and FY 2016
+Reserves Table as of FY 2018 and FY 2017